-- Grease the inside of a 9x9 inch pan (I use baking spray) and line it with parchment paper, leaving an overhang on two sides of the pan.
+- Grease the inside of an 8x8 or 9x9 inch nonstick pan (I use baking spray with flour) and line it with parchment paper, leaving an overhang on two sides of the pan.

-- To make the rosemary shortbread, cream the butter, powdered sugar and salt in a stand mixer on medium-high until light and fluffy.
+- Prepare the Rosemary Shortbread: In a stand mixer fitted with the paddle attachment, cream the butter, confectioners' sugar and salt on medium-high until light and fluffy, 3-5 minutes.
 Add the vanilla and rosemary, then lower the speed and gradually add the flour until the dough is smooth.

 Please read my full post for additional recipe notes, tips, and serving suggestions!